TYPO3/Surf/README.md

 ## Applying Cherry-Picks to Git Repositories: Post-Checkout commands

 When you want to execute some commands directly after checkout, such as cherry-picking not-yet-committed bugfixes, you can set the  `gitPostCheckoutCommands` option on the application, being a two-dimensional array.

-The key contains the path where the command shall execute, and the value is another array containing the commands themselves (as taken f.e. from Gerrit / review.typo3.org).
+The key contains the path where the command shall execute, and the value is another array containing the commands themselves.

 Example::

 	$application->setOption('gitPostCheckoutCommands', array(
-		'Packages/Framework/TYPO3.Flow/' => array('git fetch git://git.typo3.org/Flow/Packages/TYPO3.Flow refs/changes/59/6859/1 && git cherry-pick FETCH_HEAD')
+		'Packages/Framework/Neos.Flow/' => [
+			'git fetch https://github.com/neos/flow-development-collection.git refs/heads/somefix',
+			'git cherry-pick FETCH_HEAD'
+        ]
 	));

 ## Environment Variables